Xenesy

 Tai Ji Quan a myth elucidated?

-It is difficult to elucidate with authenticity the historical origins of TJQ in China.
+The historical origins of Tai Ji Quan in China are difficult to elucidate with any authenticity.
 Each school downplays the roles of its rivals by appropriating the legitimate descent of a legendary figure from ancient China.

 Table of contents